 Prenatal Genetic Testing

 At one time, amniocentesis or chorionic villus sampling would allow you to determine the baby’s gender.
-But these tests were incredibly invasive, and the Centers for Disease Control issued a report in the 1990s that linked these tests to possible birth defects.7
+However, these tests were incredibly invasive, and the Centers for Disease Control issued a report in the 1990s that linked these tests to possible birth defects.7

 Non-Invasive Prenatal Testing (NIPT)